dword32bit/google-dork/README.md

 **Getting Started**
 ---------------

+1. Download Google Dork CLI tools [here]()
-1. Install Google Dork using `pip install google-dork`
+2. Install Google Dork using `pip install google_dork-*.tar`
-2. Use the `google-dork` command in your terminal or command prompt
+3. Use the `google-dork` command in your terminal or command prompt

 **Example Usage**
 -----------------